 The Parent Carer Network in Herefordshire is run by and for parents whose children have disabilities and or special educational needs.
 We aim to provide peer support and information to parents.
 We also work closely with local service providers, community groups and local businesses to improve the social, educational, employment and housing opportunities for people with disabilities and those who care for them.

 We recognise that our caring responsibilities will in many cases continue into our child's adult life and we aim to support parent carers and their children or adult children regardless of age.

 We are a parent led service run entirely on a voluntary basis.
 Membership is free to anyone interested in improving the lives of parent carers, people with disabilities and their families.

-The Parent Carer Network meets every third Wednesday of the month at the Royal Hotel in Ross on Wye.
+The Parent Carer Network meets every third Wednesday of the month at the Royal Hotel in Ross-on-Wye.
 We meet from 7.30pm but meetings are very informal so feel free to join us when it is convenient for you.
-If nothing else you can enjoy a drink with friend.
+If nothing else you can enjoy a drink with friends.

 The Parent Carer Network can be contacted at: